CNA Prep FAQs

 We accept cash, money order, and credit card payments.
 Sorry, but we are unable to accept personal checks!
 The full balance of your course is due by the first day of your scheduled class.

 What do I need to bring to class and what do I wear?

-You will need to bring a pen and highlighter and we supply everything else needed for training.
-Southern Technical Institute requires that you wear medical scrubs (may be any color/style to all courses/classes that you attend.
+You will need to bring only a pen and highlighter.
+We supply everything else needed for training.
+Southern Technical Institute requires that you wear medical scrubs (may be any color/style) to all courses/classes that you attend.
 You MUST also wear socks and shoes, no flip-flops/sandals or open-toe shoes allowed.

 How do I sign up for the State of Florida CNA Exam and how much does it cost?